 2. Knowledge of the digital behavior of the target group

-A brand also needs to understand the specific digital behavior of its target group.
+A brand also needs to understand the specific digital behavior of its target group in order to establish digital leadership.
 It is also crucial to address the differences in digital behavior between target groups.
 Some may focus more on social media, while others are more interested in normal homepages.
 Only if one understands when, where and how the target groups are active on the Internet can the strategy selected to exert influence and the media mix be balanced.
 A holistic and consistent online and offline strategy is without doubt the key to success.
 Achieving the ideal balance is a challenge, as the search for information in growth markets varies greatly according to age.
 While many people still visit a shop first and then buy over the Internet, the number of those who first look for information on the Internet before making their purchase in a shop is growing.

 3. Creating relevant, authentic and activating content

-4. Measurement and tracking of digital performance
+4. Measurement and tracking of digital performance in digital brand building

-One of the biggest challenges remains measuring the digital performance and efficiency with which the mass of data generated at each digital contact point is used.
+One of the biggest challenges for digital leadership remains measuring the digital performance and efficiency with which the mass of data generated at each digital contact point is used.
 Marketers must use these valuable information streams to derive brand knowledge and consumer understanding and develop new opportunities for their digital communication strategy.
 Monitoring and measuring the performance of integrated marketing campaigns is crucial in assessing the success of the necessary investments and determining whether the campaign has achieved its goals.
 Brand managers need to define the key performance metrics that are identified in connection with their business activities, as well as clear performance indicators (KPIs) that can be translated into strategic digital goals.

 Click to receive more insights from